2017, Vol. 4 Issue 5, Part B

 How to cite this article:

 Md.
 Farid Uz Zaman, Md.
 Abdus Samad, Md.
 Ariful Islam, Md.
-Hasan-Uj-Jaman, Shoumo Khondoker and Abdulla-Al-Asif.
+Hasan-Uj-Jaman, Shoumo Khondoker, Abdulla-Al-Asif.
 Assessment of sustainability of Pangasius (Pangasius hypophthalmus) farming at Jhikargachha upazila in Jessore district, Bangladesh.
-International Journal of Fauna and Biological Studies.
-2017; 4(5): 109-119.
+Int J Fauna Biol Stud 2017;4(5):109-119.